-Message to our continuing students from the Head of the Department of Mathematics and Statistics (26th August 2020)
+Message to students from the Head of the Department of Mathematics and Statistics (13th January 2021)

 Professor John Mackenzie, Head of Department of Mathematics and Statistics

 The Department of Mathematics and Statistics at Strathclyde lies at the heart of the University's aim to develop useful learning.